learn-co-students/python-practice-with-datatypes-data-science-intro-000/README.md

-Now use the `uppercase` method to capitalize all of the letters of "Ceo".
+Now use the `upper` method to capitalize all of the letters of "Ceo".

 ```python